TP2 - Bivariate Analysis

 import numpy as np

 a.
-Compute correlation matrix of the three quantitative variables on year \(1952\), \(1987\) and then \(2007\) using pd.corr().
-Give a brief description of each correlation matrix.
+Compute Pearson correlation matrix of the three quantitative variables on year \(1952\), \(1987\) and then \(2007\) using pd.corr().
+Give a brief intuition of the relationship between these variables.

 # To do